Schwartzkers/cvs-scm/README.md

 ## Known Issues

-- `The extension has only been tested with Ubuntu 16.04 & 22.04 LTS.
-Issues encountered with Windows or macOS may not be resolved in a timely fashion.`
+- The extension has been tested with Ubuntu 16.04 & 22.04 LTS.
+Issues encountered with Windows or macOS may not be resolved in a timely fashion.
-- `New folders remotly added to the repository (e.g. another developer) will not be detected by the extension.
-Use the cvs command line interface to checkout the folders.`